johnbenz13/johnbenz13.github.io/_posts/2013-08-29-git-serie-part-1-git-model.md

     total 8
     -r--r--r--  1 john  staff  165 29 aoû 00:43 02d9d08f376389283ecd7e37a3240d7e08db54

 Seems like the rest of our commit's sha1.
-Even afte deleting the only branch where this commit was, we can see that it is still present in Git.
+Even after deleting the only branch where this commit was, we can see that it is still present in Git.
 If you're still not convinced, try that: